tulio-amaral/tulio-amaral/README.md

-### Hello there 👋
+### Hello there, I am Túlio 👋

-I'm Túlio, Full-Stack developer and passionate about back-end.
+Full Stack developer and passionate about back-end.
 I'm currently focused on Node.js using Typescript 👨‍💻.

 I am really interested in studying Software Architecture and how to write better maintainable codes.
 At this moment I'm learning and applying DDD, SOLID and Clean Architecture, but I'm also looking forward to learning about Microservices.